github/codeql/docs/language/learn-ql/python/control-flow.rst

 You can write CodeQL queries to explore the control flow graph of a Python program, for example, to discover unreachable code or mutually exclusive blocks of code.

 To analyze the control-flow graph of a ``Scope`` we can use the two CodeQL classes ``ControlFlowNode`` and ``BasicBlock``.
 These classes allow you to ask such questions as "can you reach point A from point B?" or "Is it possible to reach point B *without* going through point A?".
 To report results we use the class ``AstNode``, which represents a syntactic element and corresponds to the source code - allowing the results of the query to be more easily understood.
-For more information, see `Control-flow graph <http://en.wikipedia.org/wiki/Control_flow_graph>`__ in Wikipedia.
+For more information, see `Control-flow graph <http://en.wikipedia.org/wiki/Control_flow_graph>`__ on Wikipedia.

 The ``ControlFlowNode`` class
 -----------------------------